caseymarcallen/B2B_CognitiveServices/README.md

 3. Configure App to use LUIS API.

-    3.1 Open the solution in Visual Studio and edit `CognitiveServicesClient.cs` to set your AppID and SubscriptionKey as shown in the LUIS Website.
+    3.1 Open the solution in Visual Studio and edit `MainPage.xaml.cs` to set your AppID and SubscriptionKey as shown in the LUIS Website.

     3.2 Add the following API calling code to the `MakeLuisRequest()` method:
     ```